open-policy-agent/opa/docs/content/schemas.md

 ### Supporting JSON Schema composition keywords

 JSON Schema provides keywords such as `anyOf` and `allOf` to structure a complex schema.
-For `anyOf`, at least one subschemas must be true, and for `allOf`, all subschemas must be true.
+For `anyOf`, at least one of the subschemas must be true, and for `allOf`, all subschemas must be true.
 The type checker is able to identify such keywords and derive a more robust Rego type through more complex schemas.

 #### `anyOf`